Car Insurance for Foreign Drivers in the U.S.

 Options for car insurance coverage

 If you're vacationing in the U.S. and will only be driving here for a short period (a few weeks to a month), consider purchasing insurance coverage from your rental car company.
-This will be cheaper and less time-consuming.Â
+This will be cheaper and less time-consuming than shopping for traditional coverage.

 How much car insurance is required in the United States?

 Insurance in the U.S. is regulated at the state level but priced by ZIP code.
-With some exceptions, most drivers are required to carry liability coverage, which includes both bodily injury and property damage coverage.
+With some exceptions, most drivers must carry liability coverage, including bodily injury and property damage coverage.
 There 12 states (and Puerto Rico) that are "no-fault" states in the U.S., and in those states you're required to carry Personal Injury Protection (PIP) in addition to bodily injury.[2]
-If you're leasing or financing your vehicle, you will also be required to carry collision and comprehensive coverage (often referred to as other-than-collision).
-Below are brief explanations of what these coverages do.

 Bodily injury liability provides compensation for the medical bills and costs you cause to other drivers or pedestrians.
 This coverage applies on a per person/per accident basis.
 For example, the state minimum bodily injury liability insurance could be $30,000 per person and $60,000 per accident.